Integration from Apple Wallet using Wallet Extensions

 - Embed in Application: Ensure your app is selected

-After clicking Finish, you should see two new folders within your project containing the code for the Extensions.
+After clicking Finish, you should see two new folders within your project containing the newly created Extensions.

 Bundle Identifier |